A batchtools bash backend that resolves futures sequentially via a Bash template script

 .
 This is based on howbatchtools::submitJobs()

-works, with the exception for specially reserved names defined by the future.batchtools package;resources[["asis"]]
+works, with the exception for specially reserved names defined by the future.batchtools package;resources[["details"]]

 andresources[["shutdown"]]

-are character vectors of shell code to be injected to the job script as-is.resources[["details"]]
+are character vectors of shell code to be injected to the job script as-is.resources[["modules"]]

 resources